Snuggled up in Eiffel Tower’s stunning iron frame are two treats for food lovers – Eiffel Tower restaurants Madame Brasserie and Le Jules Verne.

 Eiffel Tower restaurant Jules Verne is at the height of 125 meters (410 feet), on the second floor of the Parisian monument.

-This Michelin star restaurant is classier and more sophisticated than 58 Tour Eiffel and offers mesmerizing views of the city of Paris.
+This Michelin star restaurant is classy and sophisticated and offers mesmerising views of the city of Paris.

 Jules Verne timings

 Jules Verne opens at noon for lunch and closes at 1.30 pm.

 Dinner begins at 7 pm, and the last service order is taken at 9 pm.

 On July 14, the restaurant closes after lunch and doesn’t serve dinner.

 Frederic Anton leads the dedicated team at Jules Verne restaurant.

 He is a three Michelin starred master of French gastronomy rated alongside greats such as Gérard Veyssière, Robert Bardot, Joël Robuchon, etc.

 In 2000, he won the Meilleur Ouvrier de France award, marking his arrival as a fascinating French chef.